u6xk3/csv-analyser.nvim/README.md

     }
 })

-vim.keymap.set("n", "<leader>r", csv.analyse)
+vim.keymap.set("n", "<leader>r", csv.analyser_start)
+vim.keymap.set("n", "<leader>c", csv.analyser_stop)
 ```
 Except for the filters key, the table visible above represents the default configuration
 if setup is called without a table.

-For any of the commands and shortcuts to be usable, the `csv-analyser.analyse()` method
+For any of the commands and shortcuts to be usable, the `csv-analyser.analyser_start()` method
 has to be called.
 In the example config this is mapped to `<leader>r`.
-calling `csv-analyser.analyse()` will create two temporary buffers, one with the reformatted
+calling `csv-analyser.analyser_start()` will create two temporary buffers, one with the reformatted
 csv content and one as the jumplist.

 In order to use the jumplist, the keybinding `<leader>j` is defined to open/toggle it.
 If the current window is the jumplist, it will toggle the jumplist.
 If the current window is the csv buffer, it will open the jumplist.

+After doing the analysis, the analyser view can be close using `csv-analyser.analyser_stop()`.
+This will reset all of the variables and open the original csv file.

 The possible configuration options are:
 ```